 A A A

-The Mallons divorced when Mary was in second grade and life became rather chaotic.
+The Mallons divorced when Mary was in second grade, and life became rather chaotic.
 Her mother fell ill, so the children were sent to live with their aunt and uncle in Massachusetts for a year.
-Emily recovered, and Mary was back in Tennessee for the start of fourth grade.
-“I was a solitary kid,” she reflected, “a loner.
-But I liked to read and write.
+Emily recovered, and Mary was back in Tennessee for the start of the fourth grade.
+“I was a solitary kid — a loner,” she recalls, “But I liked to read and write.
 I spent an entire year reading fairy tales.”
-In the third grade Mary composed a poem that was so well written her teachers accused her of plagiarizing – and later apologized when they realized their error.
+In the third grade, Mary composed a poem that was so well written that her teachers accused her of plagiarizing and later apologized when they realized their error.

-When Mary was 14 her mother decided to pursue a master’s degree at the Sorbonne in Paris, taking the children with her.
-Mary had the unique experience of living with a French family and spending her freshman year of high school abroad – the first several months at the American School of Paris and the last three at the Lycée de Sèvres.
+When Mary was 14, her mother decided to pursue a Master’s degree at the Sorbonne in Paris, taking the children with her.
+Mary had the unique experience of living with a French family and spending her freshman year of high school abroad — the first several months at the American School of Paris and the last three at the Lycée de Sèvres.
 It was also in France that Mary’s artistic interests began to develop, as Paris offered her a wealth of wonderful subjects to draw.
-Upon returning to Clarksville, Emily got a job teaching French and Mary attended the local public high school for the next two years.
+Upon returning to Clarksville, Emily got a job teaching French while Mary attended the local public high school for the next two years.
 She spent her senior year at the National Cathedral School in D.C., graduating in 1953.

 Adoption was always an open subject in the Mallon household when Mary and Michael were growing up.
 “My mother was very positive about it,” Mary recalls.
 When a conference brought her to Chicago several years ago, Mary decided to pay a visit to The Cradle.